 Trades and technical jobs play a critical role in the safe and reliable design, construction and maintenance of LDC's electricity distribution system.
-These jobs include overhead and underground trades as well as designers and engineers.
+These jobs include overhead, underground, and stations trades as well as controllers, designers and engineers.
 LDC hires experienced workers when available, along with apprentices to trades and technical positions.
-Trade apprentices require up to 54 months to become fully competent and capable of performing all aspects of their job.
-LDC provides internal trades related, legislative and compliance training through its apprenticeship program.
+Trade apprentices require between 54 and 78 months to become fully competent and capable of performing all aspects of their job.
+LDC provides trades, legislative and compliance training through its apprenticeship program.